dmlarionov/PowerShellDeploy/README.md

 env.X_BASE64 = sh(script: 'set +x && echo $X | base64', , returnStdout: true).trim()
 ```

-Invoke PowerShell script (see `sh "pwsh -File ..."`) inside of `withCredentials` for SSH, because a file with a key wouldn't exists outside of it (Jenkins manages it).
+I invoke PowerShell script (see `sh "pwsh -File ..."`) inside of `withCredentials` for SSH, because a file with a key wouldn't exists outside of it (Jenkins manages that).

+I put `helpers.psm1` in the directory (`./tools/`) with scripts.

 Script for Linux deployment, usually, looks like: